Study in the UK

 Here are some popular government scholarship programs in the UK you can apply to as a Pakistani student:

-Scholarship Name Description
+Scholarship Name | Description |

-Applicants must be citizens of one of the 144 qualifying countries and must agree to work in their home country for a minimum of two years following graduation.
+Chevening Scholarship | Chevening scholarships are offered by the UK Foreign and Commonwealth Office, which provides funding for these master’s degree scholarships.
+Applicants must be citizens of one of the 144 qualifying countries and must agree to work in their home country for a minimum of two years following graduation. |

-The scholarship will normally pay for all your expenses, including tuition fees, housing, and transportation to and from the UK.
+Commonwealth Scholarships | The scholarships are available to master’s and PhD students from 62 Commonwealth countries.
+The scholarship will normally pay for all your expenses, including tuition fees, housing, and transportation to and from the UK. |

+GREAT Scholarships | GREAT scholarships are part of the British Council’s international student funding program in the UK.
 It’s important to note that each country has a unique application process.
-Each scholarship is worth at least £10,000, and most scholarships are available in all subjects.
+Each scholarship is worth at least £10,000, and most scholarships are available in all subjects. |

 UCAS Clearing